jhyooz/belly-button-challenge/README.md

 The following task is advanced and therefore optional.

-*   Adapt the Gauge Chart from [https://plot.ly/javascript/gauge-charts/Links to an external site.](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.
+*   Adapt the Gauge Chart from [https://plot.ly/javascript/gauge-charts/](https://plot.ly/javascript/gauge-charts/) to plot the weekly washing frequency of the individual.
 *   You will need to modify the example gauge code to account for values ranging from 0 through 9.
 *   Update the chart whenever a new sample is selected.